 The Marketing Channels overview page provides several key metrics on traffic distribution and engagement across marketing channels.
 Take a close look at organic vs. paid search, referrals, display, and social traffic

-Channels Overview: Evaluate the traffic coming from each marketing channels.
+Channels Overview: Evaluate the traffic coming from each marketing channel.
 Find where the competition is ahead and where you may be missing opportunities.

 Traffic & Engagement: View traffic trends by channel, and evaluate the quality of traffic with pages views, bounce rates, and more.